SEA LEVEL STATION MONITORING FACILITY

 We provide a service that allows data providers to post messages to the Global Telecommunication System (GTS).

-Messages can be provided via a BGAN terminal or any station that is able to do TCP/IP socket communication
+Messages can be provided via a BGAN terminal or any station that is able to do TCP/IP socket communication.

 Sealevel Station Catalog (SSC)

-RSS feeds and webservices are provided to retrieve information from the SSC.
+RSS feeds and web services are provided to retrieve information from the SSC.

 Data providers are encouraged to verify and/or add their own stations.
+Feedback welcome via contact

 Direct data access web service